Willyb15/Data-Science-Python/Week3/day6-functions_practice/functions_assignment.md

 ### Part 4: Accept a Play

 Now you're script is going to have to be able to allow a player to specify where they want to play.
 The way the solution approached this is by accepting coordinates of the square, as the example in part 2 initialized them.
-So a player only has to look at the coordinate they want to play in, and enter the numbers associated my that square separated by a comma.
+So a player only has to look at the coordinate they want to play in, and enter the numbers associated with that square separated by a comma.
 Here's an example of how the solution looks:

 ```
 [(0, 0), (1, 0), (2, 0)]